bintu27/E-CommerceSite_Test_Java/README.md

 **Steps to follow to execute the tests:**

 1) Install JRE and JDK and set path
-2) Install Maven and set path
+2) Install Maven CLI plugin and set path to run test from command line.
 3) Clone or download this project
 4) Import this project as Maven project in order to install all dependencies.
 5) Run tests